In 2022, tuition for full-time students at Boston College was $62,950 a year.

-If these numbers sound impossible, remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
-Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are applied.
+If this makes attending the college of your dreams seem daunting, remember, the advertized cost of tuition doesn't always tell the full story.
+Many students pay much less than the sticker price after grants, scholarships, and tuition discounts are applied.
 Plus, student loans can make theactual cost of attending college feel more doable until after graduation.

-Boston College is a private, religious institution, so it has the same tuition for students from Massachusetts as it does for residents from other states.
+Boston College is a private, religious institution, which means it has the same tuition for students from Massachusetts as it does for students who live in other states.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to verify your state's guidelines for how to qualify for in-state residency.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Don't forget to confirm your state's guidelines for how to qualify for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements too, depending on where you live.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be other criteria as well, depending on where you live.

 BC has the same tuition for international students as for those from out of state.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
+In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at BC.

-Room and board at BC costs $9,540 a year.
-This covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the BC's on-campus cafeterias and dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
-The cost of a mean plan, or board-only, is $8,500.
+Room and board at BC is $16,120 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the BC's on-campus cafeterias and dining facilities.

-The cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?.
+The total cost of transportation in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use public transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
+Is the campus easy to get around on foot?
+Do you own a car, or will you need to use public transportation?
+All of these questions can drastically impact your transportation budget.
 Keeping in mind, first-year students are not allowed to park a car on campus.

 A school's location can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area can be expensive, but there may be more trains, busses or affordable flights to actually get to school.
-The Boston College campus is in a suburban setting in Massachusetts, not far from Boston.
+On the other hand transportation in a city might be pricey, but cities may offer more trains, busses and affordable flights to actually get to school.
+Boston Collegeis located in a suburban setting in Massachusetts, not far from Boston.

-Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending BC.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for BC.

 |Total Estimated Costs|